Dominic-Santos/doms_discord_bot/README.md

 The bot also includes scheduled tasks that run automatically at set intervals.

+### Update Legal Cards

+> Runs daily at 7 AM to update legal cards used for deck validation and sign-ups.

+### Update Banned Cards

+> Runs daily at 8 AM to update the banned cards used for deck validation and sign-ups.

+### Update Events

+> Runs daily at 9 AM to check for new premier and store events.

 ### Update Sign-Up Sheet

-> Runs daily at 8 AM to refresh the tournament sign-up sheet.
+> Runs daily at 10 AM to refresh the tournament sign-up sheet.

-### Update Legal Cards

-> Runs daily at 7 AM to update the Standard legal cards used for deck validation and sign-ups.

 ### Check for New Newsfeed Articles